Small-Fish-Dev/small-fish-dev.github.io/src/blogs/example.md

 <Heading title="Headings" caption="By matek" />

-THere is a custom header element you should be using instead of `## My Header`.
+There is a custom header element you should be using instead of `## My Header`.
 Here are a few examples of usage...

 - `<Heading title="Media" />`
 - `<Heading title="Media" caption="By Luke" />`